-A white stock is a stock made of bones, vegetables, and aromatics that is almost perfectly clear and light in flavor.
-A white stock, unlike a brown stock, uses the process of blanching bones to remove impurities (instead of roasting them), which prevents the caramelization on the bones that develops the darker color of a brown stock.
+Unlike brown stock, this one uses the process of blanching bones to remove impurities instead of roasting them.
+This prevents the bones from caramelizing, which gives the darker color of a brown stock.

 Why Should I Blanch the Bones?

-Learning how to blanch bones and learning how to make white stock go hand-in-hand.
-The general idea is the same as blanching vegetables, but the process has a few important nuances that need to be pointed out to ensure that you get a perfect end product that is clear, flavorful, and free of imperfections.
+Learning how to blanch bones and how to make white stock go hand-in-hand.
+The method is the same as blanching vegetables, but the process has a few important nuances that ensure the stock is clear, flavorful, and free of imperfections.

 Whenever you get bones from the butcher, or remove them from the meat yourself, it is extremely hard to remove all of the blood and other nasty bits that hide in the different nooks and crannies of the bones.
-These impurities can cause cloudiness when making stock, and when you make white stock that you want to be practically translucent, you want to rid the bones of any of these impurities before you begin.
+These impurities can cause cloudiness when making stock.

 Did You Know?
 Young animals, like veal or chicken, have the highest amount of blood and impurities in their bones.

-- Mirepoix.
-Instead of the basic carrot, celery, and onion mixture, a white stock uses a “white mirepoix”, or, a mirepoix without carrots.
-Sometimes mushroom trimmings or leeks may be added to boost flavor.
+- Instead of the basic carrot, celery, and onion mixture, white stock uses a “white mirepoix”, or, a mirepoix without carrots.
+You can also add mushroom trimmings or leeks to boost flavor.

-- Cut Impurities.
-To help in the removal of impurities, cut the bones into pieces that are 2-4 inches in size.
-If you don’t have the equipment available to do this, your butcher will – usually they will help you out if you ask.
+- To help remove impurities, cut the bones into pieces that are 2-4 inches in size.
+If you don’t have the equipment available to do this, your butcher should.
+They are usually happy to help if you ask.

-- Bones.
-Since you are not roasting the impurities off of the bones, you have to clean them another way – blanching.
-The process of blanching bones is very similar to blanching vegetables, with just a little bit of extra attention paid to getting them cleaned up.
-If you want to make it even easier on yourself, rinse the bones in cold water first to remove anything from the surface before blanching.
+- Since you are not roasting the impurities off of the bones, you have to clean them another way: blanching.
+To make it even easier on yourself, rinse the bones in cold water first to remove anything from the surface before blanching.

-- Simmer, don’t boil.
-The rapid speed of boiling water is likely to make the ingredients in your stock break apart and release small particles into the stock.
-Since we are going for clarity, we want to keep our stock at a simmer to prevent this breakdown.
+- Simmer the stock, but don’t bring it to a boil.
+The rapid speed of boiling is likely to make the ingredients break apart and release small particles.
+Since a white stock focuses on clarity, keeping the stock at a simmer helps avoid clouding the stock.

-- Skimming.
-Regardless of whether or not you blanch your bones first, during the process of stock-making, fat and coagulated proteins will rise to the surface as a type of dingy foam.
-If you’re not careful, you can push these back down into the liquid, which will redistribute them and cause cloudiness.
-Make sure to carefully skim off any of this foam as it rises to prevent redistribution.
+- During the process of stock-making, fat and coagulated proteins rise to the surface as a type of dingy foam.
+If you’re not careful, you can push these back down into the liquid, which redistributes them and causes cloudiness.
+Carefully skim the scum as it rises to prevent redistribution.

-- Water Level.
-To prevent any caramelization, we want to keep the bones constantly submerged.
-Once they are exposed to air they are likely to darken, which will discolor your stock and stop the release of their flavor into the water.
+- To prevent any caramelization, keep the bones constantly submerged.
+Once they touch air they are likely to darken, which discolors your stock and stops the flavor from releasing into the water.
 If needed, skim your water first, then carefully add in more to keep the bones immersed.

-- Straining.
-With a white stock, a little extra attention needs paid to straining.
-In order to keep every unnecessary chunk or particle out of the final product, strain your stock through a sieve that is lined with many layers of cheesecloth.
+- White stocks need a little extra attention during straining.
+In order to keep every unnecessary chunk or particle out of it, strain your stock through a fine mesh sieve that is lined with many layers of cheesecloth.
 Still not sure you got it all?
-Re-line it with fresh cheesecloth and strain it a second time.
-If you put forth the right amount of effort in your skimming, a second run-through shouldn’t be necessary.
+Re-line the sive with fresh cheesecloth and strain it a second time.

-Tip: When you are ready to strain your stock, turn off the heat and gently add some cold water to the pot and let it stand for 10 minutes or so.
-This will help stop the cooking and will help encourage any remaining fat or impurities to come to the surface for a final skimming.
+Tip: When you are ready to strain the stock, turn off the heat and gently add some cold water to the stock pot and let it stand for 10 minutes or so.
+This helps cool the stock, stop the cooking, and encourage any remaining fat or impurities to come to the surface for a final skimming.

 How To Make White Stock